 This course will help you translate ideas into tangible actions.

-Register for Spring 2017 through the Faculty of Extension or by phoning the Extension Student Services Office at 780-492-3116.
+Register for Fall 2017 through the Faculty of Extension or by phoning the Extension Student Services Office at 780-492-3116.

 Program fees are $595 and financial support is available for eligible members of the UAlberta community.